plantarflex/we-will-lock-queue/README.md

 * Socket Master maintains...
     * socket server
     * global queue of socket slaves
-    * state object whether to call ACK
+    * state flag whether to lock
-    * broadcaster to call ACK to all slaves
+    * Thread to accept novel client socket
+    * Thread to listen for client socket messages, in round-robin loop context
+    * Thread to send lock in accordance with state flag
 * Socket Slave maintains ...
     * socket client
-    * wait loop for master's acquire-ACK call
+    * wait loop for acquiring/releasing lock and acknowledge to Socket Master
 * Implemented to mock multiprocessing.Lock
 * (future) may use celery or redis instead of global queue object for more stable operation